-From the 1890s to the mid-1960s, this bighorn sheep population fluctuated between 100 and 400.
+From the 1890s to the mid-1960s, the park’s bighorn sheep population fluctuated between 100 and 400.
 Given the vagaries of weather and disease, bighorn sheep populations of at least 300 are desirable to increase the probability of long-term persistence with minimal loss of genetic diversity.
-The count reached a high of 487 in 1981, but a pinkeye epidemic caused by Chlamydia reduced the population by 60 percent the following winter and the population has been slow to recover.
+The count reached a high of 487 in 1981, but a keratoconjunctivitis (pinkeye) epidemic caused by Chlamydia reduced the population by 60% the following winter and the population has been slow to recover.
 Although the temporary vision impairment caused by the infection is rarely fatal for domestic sheep that are fenced and fed, it can result in death for a sheep that must find its forage in steep places.